ansible-collections/overview/collection_requirements.rst

 =========================

 * MUST have a publicly available issue tracker, that does not require a paid level of service to create an account or view issues.
-* MUST have a CoC (or if not fall back to Ansible's: https://docs.ansible.com/ansible/latest/community/code_of_conduct.html )
+* Collections MUST have a Code of Conduct (CoC)
+  * The collection's CoC MUST be compatible with the Ansible CoC
+  * Collections SHOULD consider using the Ansible CoC if they do not have a CoC that they consider better
+  * The Diversity and Inclusion working group may evaluate all CoCs and object to a collection's inclusion based on the CoCs contents
 * MUST be published to `Ansible Galaxy <https://galaxy.ansible.com>_.

 Repo structure